John J. Ward, RG, Groundwater Consultant

 - Municipal Well Water Supply, Arizona: Lead hydrogeologist on 2.3 mgd municipal groundwater supply expansion.

-- Replacement Wellfield, Northern Arizona: Consultant on development of multiple high-capacity deep wells to supply mine slurry water.
+- Replacement Wellfield, Northern Arizona: Consultant on development of multiple high-capacity deep wells to supply coal mine slurry water.
 Analyzed long term aquifer tests from 3 alternative well sites.

 - Groundwater Control, California: Designed, optimized locations and pumping rates, constructed, and operated remedial wellfield for groundwater cleanup, Los Angeles.